This Is Just To Say

 3. It will get easier.

-I know it’s virtually impossible to picture right now.
-So I’m not going to spend a lot of time talking about it.
+I know it’s virtually impossible to picture right now, so I’m not going to spend a lot of time talking about it.
 But I just ask that you trust me: There will come a time—and no one knows when—that you discover that when you think of the person you’ve lost, the good memories have, improbably, started to outweigh the bad.
 Just a little.
 I wish I could tell you when that will happen.

 4. But it might get harder first.